MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/teams-install.md

 > [!NOTE]
 > Teams is also included with the following ***new*** installations:
-> - Microsoft 365 Apps for business, starting with Version 1901, which was released on January 31, 2019.
-Microsoft 365 Apps for business is the version of Office that's included with some Microsoft 365 business plans, such as Microsoft 365 Business Premium.
+> - Microsoft 365 Apps for business: Microsoft 365 Apps for business is the version of Office that's included with some Microsoft 365 business plans, such as Microsoft 365 Business Premium.
-> - Office for Mac, starting with Version 16.21, which was released on January 16, 2019.
-Office for Mac comes with any plan that includes Microsoft 365 Apps.
+> - Office for Mac: Office for Mac comes with any plan that includes Microsoft 365 Apps.
 For more information, see [Microsoft Teams installations on a Mac](#microsoft-teams-installations-on-a-mac).

 ## When did installations of Microsoft 365 Apps start including the new Microsoft Teams?